leomccormack/Spatial_Audio_Framework/README.md

 ## Getting Started

-To use this framework in your project, first add the following folder and all of its contained files:
+To use this framework, first add the following folder and all of its contained files to your project:

 ```
 Spatial_Audio_Framework/framework